chaseruskin/orbit/docs/src/topic/swapping.md

 ### Manifest files

-The string pattern for an ip's `source` field is allowed to contain any of the following keys:
+The string pattern for an ip's `source.url` field is allowed to contain any of the following keys:

 - `orbit.ip.name`: The name of the ip being downloaded.
 - `orbit.ip.version`: The version of the ip being downloaded.